Edinburgh-Genome-Foundry/Minotaor/README.md

 **Work in progress**

 Minotaor is an a**mino** acid sequence anno**ta**t**or** for quickly identifying common protein tags and linkers in an ORF.
-Additionally, it can flag peptide sequences or patterns that are known to cause problems during translation.
+Additionally, it can flag peptide motifs that are known to cause problems during translation.
 It uses Biopython.

 ## Background